kdtran1111/SmartQuestionnaire/Documentation/README.md

         |-- index.html                              # Home page
         |-- questionnaire.html                      # Questionnaire page
         |-- questionnaire_display.html              # Display the questionnaire Result
-        |-- questionnaireStart.html                 # The page between Login and actual questionnaire, not working yet
+        |-- questionnaireStart.html                 # The page to choose to continue a saved questionnaire or start a new questionnaire
+        |-- questionnaire_continue.html             # The page to continue the saved questionnaire
         |-- login.html                              # Login page
         |-- register.html                           # Registration page

 |--/static                                      # Layout setting for pages
     |--
 |--/Documentation